Breaking A Lease To Buy A House: Can (And Should) You Do It?

 If you live somewhere with a high demand for housing and your landlord can feasibly find a new tenant quickly, they may be willing to minimize the costs you have to pay for breaking the lease.
 In other situations, you might be able to switch to a month-to-month lease.
 Keep communication honest, open and timely – you never know what your property manager or landlord might be willing to work with you on.

 Whatever agreement or solution you come to with your landlord or property manager – whether it’s breaking your lease and paying an early termination fee or altering your lease agreement – make sure to always get any changes in writing and hold on to them.
-It’s important to protect yourself by keeping these important documents close in case you need them in the future – and getting everything on paper can help clarify you and your landlord are on the same page with everything as well.
+It’s important to protect yourself by keeping these important documents close in case you need them in the future – and getting everything on paper can help clarify that you and your landlord are on the same page with everything as well.